Chart Color Schemes

 Population growth drivers in Hahndorf - Echunga are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-AreaSearch's analysis indicates Hahndorf - Echunga's population is approximately 4,733 as of November 2025.
-This figure represents an increase of 7 people since the 2021 Census, which reported a population of 4,726.
-The change is inferred from the estimated resident population of 4,713 in June 2024 and an additional 23 validated new addresses since the Census date.
-This results in a population density ratio of 43 persons per square kilometer.
-Population growth was primarily driven by overseas migration, contributing approximately 76.8% of overall population gains during recent periods.
+AreaSearch's analysis indicates Hahndorf - Echunga's population is approximately 4,725 as of Nov 2025.
+This shows a decrease of 1 person (0.0%) since the 2021 Census, which reported a population of 4,726 people.
+The change is inferred from ABS' estimated resident population of 4,712 in June 2024 and an additional 23 validated new addresses since the Census date.
+This results in a population density ratio of 42 persons per square kilometer.
+Population growth was primarily driven by overseas migration contributing approximately 76.8% of overall population gains during recent periods.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are used, released in 2023 based on 2021 data, with adjustments made via weighted aggregation from LGA to SA2 levels.
-Demographic trends project an above median population growth for the area, with an expected increase of 614 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 12.5% over the 17 years.
+For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are used, released in 2023 based on 2021 data, with adjustments made employing weighted aggregation methods.
+Based on demographic trends, an above median population growth is projected for the area, with an expected increase of 614 persons to 2041, reflecting a total increase of 12.7% over the 17 years.

 Frequently Asked Questions - Population